IN HOT SPRINGS, AR

 When it comes to preventing tooth decay and cavities, brushing and flossing your teeth are critically important.
-Additionally, Dr. Lance Porter of Porter Dental Health Clinic offers a special dental material called a sealant that provides extra protection against tooth decay.
+Additionally, Porter Dental Health Clinic offers a special dental material called a sealant that provides extra protection against tooth decay.

 Dentists have used these thin plastic coatings for decades to shield the teeth from cavity-causing bacteria and leftover food particles.
 Painted onto the chewing surface of the teeth, sealants act as a physical barrier to block out bacteria and acid.
 Sealants are considered a very safe and cost-effective preventative dentistry strategy, and they can last up to several years at a time.